How to share WhatsApp with multiple users

 2. Open Gmail on your browser and click on the Drag icon;

-3. Pick the WhatsApp workspace eon the next screen, as shown below:
+3. Pick the WhatsApp workspace on the next screen, as shown below: whatsapp shared inbox

 4. Log into your team's WhatsApp;